 We placed flyers in pharmacies for women picking up medicine so that pharmacists could hand them out.
 We trained beauticians to identify women in distress.
 We created advertising and set up a hotline.
 We added quite a lot of information to the website.
 What happened in practice was that women were more [isolated] at home; it’s difficult to call and report from home.
 Now [following the pandemic shutdowns], we’re seeing a crazy increase in inquiries about domestic violence.
 (CPDV Manager).

-This commitment is reflected in the recognition abovealigned with the 1991 , emphasizing that IPV survivors must be actively reached out to and efforts made to identify women in need.
+The above description reveals a professional approach aligned with the 1991 legislation, emphasizing the belief that IPV survivors must be actively reached out to and efforts made to identify women in need.
 The explanation for the increase in IPV indicates a gendered understanding, attributing this rise to “violent men.”
 Framing IPV in this way drives a range of active interventions aimed at supporting women affected by IPV.
 However, as many have noted, neoliberal policies have created moral dilemmas for social workers, who are often unable to provide the level of support they recognize as necessary (Shdaima and McGarry, 2018).
 The limited material resources available to support IPV survivors leave some social workers feeling alienated because they believe they should be able to offer more substantial help:

 The financial aid we give is a joke.
 We’re allowed to give [aid for] clothing; that’s about NIS 300 a year.
 It depends, if you have lots of kids, you get NIS 600.
 Amazing […] If you buy a cupboard, [you need to] bring in three [price] quotes.
 Based on your income, we’ll see if we can help you.
 If there’s an after-school activity for your child, show us a quote.
 Some things we help with indirectly, clothing is something more direct (MD, domestic violence social worker).

-This social workeran, as andan awareness of the need to meet organizational mandates while maintaining personal and professional integrity.
+This social worker seems to be speaking from an ethical position, as described by Shdaimah and McGarry (2018).
+Her bitter cynicism reflects an awareness of the need to meet organizational mandates while maintaining personal and professional integrity.
 She emphasizes the controlling nature of the support-seeking process, where survivors must provide evidence, such as receipts for every minor expense, and navigate bureaucratic procedures that require repeated claims (Krumer-Nevo et al., 2017).

 Clinical/therapeutic framing

 The therapeutic discourse emerges as the dominant response in the analyzed accounts of routine support offered to IPV survivors.
 The clinical approach is presented as both the most professional and the most suitable for addressing survivors’ needs.
-By emphasizing the value of clinical tools, social workers indirectly marginalize the core goal of protecting women.
-1991 More explicitly, the requirement to formally acknowledge the violence appears to jeopardize both the social worker’s professional role and the survivor’s safety.
+By emphasizing the value of clinical tools, social workers indirectly marginalize the core goal of protecting women that was introduced by the 1991 legislation and the CPDVs.
+More explicitly, the requirement for a social worker to formally acknowledge the violence appears to jeopardize both the social worker’s professional role and the survivor’s safety.
 As a result, social workers often try to avoid becoming directly involved:

 Even if we do issue some kind of a document [confirming IPV] because of our experience, we are careful with the terminology.
 We always say, “according to the woman,” and we never treat it as objective reality.
 That’s why we’re not involved in the court process, the police, or any legal […] or criminal process.
 Instead, we are a therapeutic space.
 We can only help her get stronger, break the cycle of violence, support her afterward […] but not give approvals.
 And I very much believe that this is the right approach.
 (B.A., CPDV Manager)